COMPLETING AND SUBMITTING EMPLOYER DECLARATIONS

 What is it?

-An employer is required to submit reconciliation returns showing details of the total amount of Employees' Tax [Pay-As-You-Earn (PAYE)], Skills Development Levy (SDL) and/or Unemployment Insurance Fund (UIF) deducted or withheld as well as the details of Employee Tax certificates [IRP5/IT3(a)s] issued during the tax year.
+showing details of the total amount of Employees' Tax [Pay-As-You-Earn (PAYE)], Skills Development Levy (SDL), Unemployment Insurance Fund (UIF) and/or Employment Tax Incentive (ETI) deducted or withheld as well as the details of Employee Tax certificates [IRP5/IT3(a)s] issued during the tax year.

 The Monthly Employer Declaration (EMP201)

 The amounts deducted or withheld by the employer must be paid to the South African Revenue Service (SARS) on a monthly basis, by completing the Monthly Employer Declaration (EMP201).
-The EMP201 is a payment declaration in which the employer declares the total payment together with the allocations for PAYE, SDL and UIF.
+The EMP201 is a payment declaration in which the employer declares the total payment together with the allocations for PAYE, SDL, UIF and/or ETI.
 A unique Payment reference number (PRN) will be pre-populated on the EMP201, and will be used to link the actual payment with the relevant EMP201 payment declaration.

 The Employer Reconciliation Declarations (EMP501, EMP601 and/or EMP701)

-- Interim period – which is for the transaction period 1 March to 31 August
+- Interim period – which is for the six month period 1 March to 31 August

-- Annual period – which if for the full tax year 1 March to 28/29 February.
+- Annual period – which if for the full year 1 March to 28/29 February.

 The Employee Tax Certificate [IRP5/IT3(a)]